HailieVictoria/Renewal/Session-Notes/Session 5.md

 		- the rest of the group comes thru the tree
 - we're taking to questioning by Captain Meris Coldbrook
 - Celestial stars for magic as a catalyst
-- Fallen stars - Quorstyl
+- Fallen stars - Quor'styl
 	- Gith name
 	- 4 occurences
 		- formations of 3 star like objects have been noticed on the ground